Learn more about our department and its history at the Academy.

 Requests for permission to publish are required in writing.
 Downloadable PDF forms are available for Permission to Publish Photographic Materials and for Permission to Publish Written Materials.
 Fees may apply.
 Please print out the appropriate page, fill in all requested data, and send it to the address listed at the bottom of the form.
 For further assistance, please contact Collection Manager Laura Eklund at firstname.lastname@example.org or (415) 379-5383.

 Top image: 1906 survivors from the Anthropology collection.
 Left to right: Acoma jar (CAS 0595-0001), Karuk or Shasta club (CAS 0143-0537), Central Highlands Mexico diety figurine (CAS 0434-0026), Japanese helmet (CAS 0146-0043A), Gilbert Islands shark tooth dagger (CAS 0143-0166), Mayan jar with rattle (CAS 0227-0157), Hawaiian poi pounder (CAS 0143-0523).

-Our searchable online database features the entire Anthropology collection, with nearly 16,000 objects, all of which include digital images.
+Our searchable online database features the entire Anthropology collection, with over 16,000 objects, all of which include digital images.

 From Hopi katsinam to Japanese folk toys, our collection includes objects from around the globe.